stx-advox/land/_posts/2022-09-17-clan-selection.md

 3. All Reps must be consistently available for monthly facilitation of active AdvoxDAO issues described below.
 Sub reps can be chosen by reps for support in facilitation & emergency absence.

-4. The Clan Reps have different simple actions to be taken in AdvoxDAO discord channels to ensure we smoothly complete our consensus decision making flows.
+4. The Clan Reps have different simple actions to be taken in AdvoxDAO discord channels, priority for reps is ensuring we complete our consensus decision making flows while accurately representing community vooice.

-5. Our latest SoP is [here](https://advox-dao.com/advoxgov/upcoming/active-issues/).
+5. Our latest Standard of Procedure is [here](https://advox-dao.com/advoxgov/upcoming/active-issues/).

-6. Clans reps are both selected & removed when needed with our consensus tools described above.
+6. Clans reps are both selected & removed when needed with our consensus tools described in SoP.